BulletBoys: History

-Remaining members Torien and Vencent, released the group's fifth album (their first in 7 years), titled Sophie, in 2003 which featured a guest appearance by former Skid Row singer Sebastian Bach.
+Remaining members Torien and Vencent, released the group's fifth album (their first in seven years), titled Sophie, in 2003 which featured a guest appearance by former Skid Row singer Sebastian Bach.
 A tour was to follow, with L.A.
 Guns, however this was soon canceled after an incident with the group's bus driver.
 Guitarist Keri Kelli, who was filling for Tracii Guns in L.A.
 Guns, performed with BulletBoys before leaving at the insistence of L.A.
 Guns drummer Steve Riley.
 Jason Hook was briefly a member of BulletBoys during this time.
 In 2004, Torien was in line to tour with Stephen Pearcy (formerly of Ratt), Joey Belladonna (formerly of Anthrax), Ron Keel (Keel, IronHorse) and Jason McMaster (Dangerous Toys, Watchtower) as part of the "Bastards of Metal" tour.
 However, this tour never came to pass.

-In January 2006, the group were announced as support, along with Bang Tango, to Stephen Pearcy on his tour, however they soon pulled out while they performed at the Raven's Heart benefit concert, which featured members of Guns N' Roses, Queens of the Stone Age and Dio among others performing also.
+In January 2006, the group was announced as support, along with Bang Tango, to Stephen Pearcy on his tour, however they soon pulled out while they performed at the Raven's Heart benefit concert, which featured members of Guns N' Roses, Queens of the Stone Age and Dio among others performing also.
 Torien also announced that BulletBoys were to reunite and record a new album stating:

 Drummer Jimmy D'Anda stated that none of the original members were involved in the reunion album soon after, while Torien stated that only D'Anda was "resistant to the idea" with the other former members (Sweda and Vincent) willing to return.
 However, a reunion failed to materialize.
-BulletBoys went on to tour with the Tracii Guns led L.A.
+BulletBoys went on to tour with the Tracii Guns-led L.A.
 Guns and announced plans for a live album as well as an album of new material in 2007.
 The group released the live album, titled Behind the Orange Curtain, on April 3, 2007, through Crash Music while they were one of the confirmed acts for Rocklahoma in July of the same year.
-Also in 2006, the song "Hard As A Rock" appeared briefly in the movie Beerfest.
+Also in 2006, the song "Hard as a Rock" appeared briefly in the movie Beerfest.